cta-wave/dpctf-deploy/README.md

 ### Host machine requirements

-- on Linux (applies also for macOS and Windows with WSL2):
+- on Linux, macOS and Windows with WSL2:
   - docker
   - docker-compose
   - git
-- on Windows (without WSL2):
-  - Docker-Desktop
-    - To access docker the user requires admin permissions (or a special configuration which is out of scope for this guide)
-  - git
-  - Windows Terminal (For running commands)
 - TLS server certificate for a domain that can be resolved by the device under test (we use `yourhost.domain.tld` for the domain)
   Note: While some tests can be run without this, valid certificates are needed for tests of EME and encrypted content.
 - camera that records at 120 fps or more (AVC/h.264)